qibinshi/qibinshi.github.io/index.md

 ## Research interests

 ### Earthquake physics
--Earthquake coseismic rupture process inversions.
+- Earthquake coseismic rupture process inversions.
--Source complexities of moderate-size earthquakes in the mantle.
+- Source complexities of moderate-size earthquakes in the mantle.
--Seismic cycles of fast and slow slip in the brittle-viscous subduction system.
+- Seismic cycles of fast and slow slip in the brittle-viscous subduction system.
--Three-dimensional wave field from complex rupture processes.
+- Three-dimensional wave field from complex rupture processes.

 ### Offshore seismic hazard
--Using machine learning methods to denoise earthquake waveforms collected from the ocean bottom.
+- Using machine learning methods to denoise earthquake waveforms collected from the ocean bottom.
--Integrating distributed acoustic sensing and traditional seismic network.
+- Integrating distributed acoustic sensing and traditional seismic network.
--Looking for slow earthquakes in the Pacific-northwest subduction zone.
+- Looking for slow earthquakes in the Pacific-northwest subduction zone.

 ### Environmental seismology
--Using ambient noises to probe near-surface velocity structure.
+- Using ambient noises to probe near-surface velocity structure.
--Observing characteristic soil vibrations with distributed acoustic sensing.
+- Observing characteristic soil vibrations with distributed acoustic sensing.

 ## Recent Publications